denoland/docs/deploy/tutorials/tutorial-wordpress-frontend.md

+---
-# Use WordPress as a headless CMS
+title: "Use WordPress as a headless CMS"
+oldUrl:
+  - /deploy/docs/tutorial-wordpress-frontend/
+---

 WordPress is the most popular CMS in the world, but is difficult to use in a "headless" form, i.e. with a custom frontend.